AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Deployment and Operational Framework

 \subsection{Continuous Integration (CI)}

-The CI pipeline automates model retraining and validation before integration into the production registry.
-It can be triggered by two key events: (1) on a predefined schedule (e.g., annually), when new labeled data become available from the core banking system, and (2) in response to alerts from the monitoring system indicating model or data drift.
-When triggered, the pipeline retrieves the latest feature set and ground truth labels, retrains the model, and evaluates it against the deployed model using predefined performance metrics.
+The CI pipeline automates model retraining and validation prior to integration into the production registry.
+It is triggered by two primary events: (1) a predefined schedule (e.g., annually) when new labeled data become available from the core banking system, and (2) alerts from the monitoring system indicating potential model or data drift.
+Upon activation, the pipeline retrieves the latest versioned feature set and ground truth labels, retrains the model, and evaluates its performance against the current production model using predefined and consistent evaluation metrics.